-Tardy (Powerschool term-T) is given to a student who arrives at school after the 2nd morning bell at 8:10am, who arrives late to school, but prior to 10:15am, or who arrives late to a period class.
+Tardy (T) is given to a student who arrives at school during or after the 2nd morning bell at 8:10am which is the tardy bell, who arrives late to school, but prior to 10:15am, or who arrives late to a period class.
 The student must present a note from a staff member detailing the reason, prior to admittance to that class.

-Medical Absence (Powerschool term-M, MAM, MPM) A medical absence is an absence excused by a note from a student's medical provider.
+Medical Absence (M, MAM, MPM) A medical absence is an absence excused by a note from a student's medical provider.
 The student is eligible to receive makeup work upon return to school, in accordance with the HOMEWORK/MAKEUP WORK POLICY.